-As I have been saying to some of my personal tax preparation clients in New York Metropolitan Area, I’m not sure that there is very much that I could say that could add anything to the conversation about what happened last week in Parkland, FL.
+As I have been saying to some of my personal tax preparation clients in Greater New York City, I’m not sure that there is very much that I could say that could add anything to the conversation about what happened last week in Parkland, FL.

 It seems that every time something like this happens, we grieve for shorter and shorter amounts of time and move on ever-more quickly to the shouting at each other over root causes.

 But the fact remains that there are 17 families whose entire world has been decimated, and a community who is reeling.
 With the speed of social media these days, it’s easy to take this opportunity to make various points (many of them quite valid), but should we perhaps notice about ourselves and our culture that we seem to “move on” so very quickly?

 I’d like to never become “numb” to such things.
 And so we pause to mourn with those families, even here in the midst of our busiest season.

 In times like this, I’m grateful for the moments I’ve been given with my Greater New York City friends and my family … and I am reminded that everything can change in an instant.

 It truly does keep all of our various business struggles in perspective.

 And last week I wrote to you about some of those struggles, specifically as to when you and your Greater New York City team are dealing with angry customers over some sort of problem.

 And I gave you a framework for that which involves hearing the customer and making things right.

 However … sometimes that’s actually not enough because you are dealing with a customer who has completely lost control.